USDA Foods Distribution

 On this page...

 The Bureau of Nutrition and Health Services is responsible for the distribution of USDA Foods to participants in the National School Lunch Program (NSLP).
 Participants in NSLP include public and non-public schools as well as residential child care institutions (RCCIs).
-If you have questions about USDA Foods or food distribution contact Sarah White at 515-281-4032.

 Keep up to date on USDA Foods food safety concerns.
 FNS has made arrangements to allow users to self register for email notifications for potential USDA Foods food safety events.
 Click here to self-register for email alerts.
 For general food safety information visit: http://www.foodsafety.gov/